We believe if you want the best results, work with the best people – this approach has shaped our entire practice.

 Since joining Fathom she has led the design of a new podcasting studio as part of Canary Wharf’s ever-growing arts and culture programme, as well as developing proposals to reinvigorate a Grade II-listed townhouse in Mayfair as ‘maison retail’ space for a global fashion brand and an office extension and refurbishment in Farringdon.

-Tom Bulmer, Architect
+Tom Bulmer, Associate

 Tom’s experience in the residential sector encompasses a wide range of scales across all tenures.
 He is passionate about sustainable, low-impact architecture.